 We invite proposals for sessional papers from a broad range of disciplines which present new research on Columba and Iona.
 Each paper should be 20 minutes in length leaving 10 minutes for discussion.
 We welcome papers in English, Gaelic or Irish and will consider individual proposals for stand-alone papers, and also joint proposals for panels of three thematically linked papers.
 All submissions will be peer-reviewed.
 It is hoped to publish a selection of papers from the conference promptly in 2022.

 We seek contributions from a range of disciplines (e.g. history, archaeology, history of art, manuscript studies, literary and textual studies, folklore, onomastics, music), provided there is a focus on Columba and/or Iona.
 We particularly welcome proposals on one or more of the following topics:

 - Columba and his successors on Iona or elsewhere in the Columban familia

 - medieval texts relating to Columba and the Columban familia

 - medieval Iona in its historical and archaeological context

 - the context and practice of insular monasticism

 - early modern and antiquarian reception of Columba and Iona

 - Columba in Gaelic tradition

 Proposals should be made on the proposal form below.
-The deadline for submissions is 23rd April.
+The deadline for submissions is the 7th of May.
 Please email firstname.lastname@example.org if you have any questions regarding a proposal submission.